 If there is steam coming out with a burning plastic or rubber smell, it’s important to switch off the unit.
 However, during winter, it can be common for steam to come from your outdoor unit when it’s set to ‘heating’.
 This is caused by the defrost cycle which melts and evaporates frozen condensation into the air, which is necessary to ensure it doesn’t turn into an ice box and prevent airflow over the radiator coil.

 During the heating and cooling cycles, refrigerated air cons are designed to remove moisture from the air.
 On the heat setting, there might be water on the ground near your outdoor unit (unless it’s drained to a garden bed or a downpipe) – this is because moisture is drawn from the outdoor air.
 However, on the cooling setting, moisture is drawn from the inside air and in turn, the water is drained out from the roof area into the gutters.

 If there has been a power failure fault, temperature fault, or no cold air is blowing, you might like to try switching off the power at the fuse box.
 If you switch it back on, and the problem continues, record the fault shown on the controller (if stated) and provide this information to a specialist.

 Is it time to replace your air conditioner?

 If you’ve had a professional check your air conditioner and there’s simply no solution, then perhaps it’s time to buy a replacement.
-In general, an air con unit lasts around nine to ten years.
+In general, air conditioners are claimed to last around nine to ten years.